robtimus/connect-client-sdk-ts/README.md

     ```
     npm run test:integration
     ```
+3. Selenium (in-browser) tests.
+Before you can run these, you first need to copy file `test/config.json.dist` to `test/config.json` and replace all values as needed.\
+   Run these tests as follows:

+    ```
+    npm run test:selenium
+    ```

-You can also run both types of tests together as follows:
+You can also run all these types of tests together as follows:

     npm run test:all